lubuntu-team/blog/posts/release/disco/final/post.md

 ## Installer

 Lubuntu uses the [Calamares](https://calamares.io/) system installer in place of the Ubiquity installer that other flavors use.
+19.04 ships with Calamares 3.2.4, but the important fixes have been cherry-picked from 3.2.5 for stability.

 One notable feature in this release is working full-disk encryption.
 HUGE thanks to [Jonathan Carter](https://jonathancarter.org/) and [Dmitry Shachnev](https://mitya57.me) for helping this land.

 **Note:** In case of full-disk encryption, unlike the other flavors, Calamares does not create a separate, unencrypted */boot* partition.
 Therefore, LUKS 1 is the default, so that GRUB 2 can decrypt the partition.
 This is because GRUB 2 [does not have support for LUKS 2](https://savannah.gnu.org/bugs/?55093) and Ubuntu switched to it by default in this release.

+Some notable upstream features and fixes include:

+  - Easier customization of Calamares configurations using XDG configuration variables.
+  - The default fullscreen mode can now be set.
+  - RAID devices are now supported in the partitioner.
+  - The Austrian keymap is now properly handled.

+For a full description of the new features and fixes, see the upstream announcements for [3.2.3](https://calamares.io/calamares-3.2.3-is-out/) and [3.2.4](https://calamares.io/calamares-3.2.4-is-out/).

-The minimum RAM requirement has been lowered to 0.5 GB of RAM.
+Lastly, due to popular demand, the minimum RAM requirement has been lowered to 0.5 GB of RAM.
 (The RAM consumption is around 300-400 MB after startup).

 ## Lubuntu Manual